 - Individual is completely incapable of standing up from a regular armchair or any chair in their home; and

 - Once standing, the individual must have the ability to ambulate.

 Coverage of seat lift mechanisms is limited to those types that meet ALL of the following:

 - Can be controlled by the individual; and

 - Effectively assist an individual in standing up and sitting down without other assistance.

-Seat lift mechanisms that do not meet the criteria of this policy will be considered not medically necessary.
+Seat lift mechanisms not meeting the criteria as indicated in this policy are considered not medically necessary.